hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 ```
 $ kubectl get svc -n ingress-nginx
 ```
-You will realise that the EXTERNAL_IP of this service is pending, for the matter, not assigned.<br/>
+You will realise that the EXTERNAL_IP of this service is pending.<br/>
 ![Pending](../img/external-ip-pending.png)<br/>
-This is because we do not have a LoadBalancer in our cluster.<br/><br/>
+This means not assigned.
+The reason being we do not have a LoadBalancer in our cluster.
+So let's fix this.<br/><br/>

 When you deploy Kubernetes Cluster in a Public Cloud environment, the network load balancers are available on-demand.
 The same is not true for clusters deployed in private cloud environment or any kind of on-prem Infrastructure.
 In this kind of setups it’s the responsibility of System Administrators / Network Engineers to integrate Kubernetes Cluster with any Load balancer(s) in place.<br/>
 A Load balancer is responsible for the provision of a single IP address to route incoming requests to the application.
 For you to successfully create Kubernetes services of type LoadBalancer, a load balancer implementation available for Kubernetes is required.<br/>